Technology-Development/users_messages_flask/readme-many-to-many.md

 4. When you create a tag, you should be able to add existing messages to it.
 5. When you edit a tag, you should be able to modify the messages associated to it.

+### Bonus: Database performance

+If you add a bunch of data to the model solution, you should see that some pages require a lot of database querying in order to render.
+This means that the app probably won't scale very well as the database grows.

+The underlying issue here is related to a family of problems known as _N + 1 query problems_.
+You can read a bit about these issues [here](https://www.rithmschool.com/courses/flask-fundamentals/database-performance).
+As a bonus, can you think of a way to improve the performance of the app by reducing the number of database queries required?

 ### Bonus: MOAR CRUD APPZ

 If you finish your users / messages / tags app and want to build something else, try to create an app that allows you to perform CRUD on employees and departments for a company.
 A department can have many employees, and an employee can belong to many departments.